 Join the movement

 Impact the Ironheart community by becoming a fundraiser.
 You might choose to build a creative campaign around your surgiversary, birthday or an athletic event.
 You can even make it a challenge or dare!
 You might host an event at your school or place of employment.
 If you are a Race Director, consider having Ironheart Foundation be the charitable beneficiary of your event.
-By doing so, you will inspire others to join in the fight and spread the message that you can thrive and not just survive with heart disease.
-Share your story and inspire others.
+By doing so, you will be providing funds that go directly to the Ironheart Scholarship Program designed for cardiac patients/students that seek higher education as a way of making a difference in the world.

 You don't have to have heart disease to participate.
 Friends, loved ones, and supporters make great fundraisers.
-Consider celebrating someone you love by raising money for a cause that they are passionate about.
+Consider celebrating someone you love by raising money for a scholarship that will make an impact.